Nekomajin42/spreadsheet-blocks/README.md

 The restriction of the available set of functions helps people to develop their functional programming skills.

 Using Blockly as a visual representation helps end-user programmers to learn how to embed formulas into each other.
-Each block represents a function, a statement or a mathematical/logical operation.
+Each block represents a function, an expression or a mathematical/logical operation.
 The application generates syntactically correct Excel code, but does not evaluate it.

 Sprego Blocks is still an experimental application.